textwire/textwire.github.io/docs/1.x/language-elements/index.md

 | `last`   | Boolean | Is the last item in a loop                 |
 | `iter`   | Integer | Current iteration number starting from `1` |

-You can also use `@break` and `@continue` directives inside of a for loop to break or continue the loop.

 #### Example

 ```html